Category Archives: Bio/Autobio/Memoir

 Cover of the original Caedmon recording

-The season has settled into another phase for us. ¥es, there is still a tree, although this year is likely to be the last of the real ones.
+The season has settled into another phase for us.
+Yes, there is still a tree, although this year is likely to be the last of the real ones.
 There is my wife and our close immediate relations.
 The tree skirt is reliably populated with resting felines.
 My children are scattered so are not a presence, which is sad.
 I have long since ceased making my own cards, Goodreads review-writing having absorbed that artistic impulse.
 We still have a special meal, including some foods that only appear once a year.
 We still exchange gifts on Christmas day.
 And on Christmas eve I harangue my wife into tolerating yet another showing of It’s A Wonderful Life.
 I still end up in tears.
 I can only hope that my kids (all grown up now) have happy memories of the holiday, and that they have found some traditions to carry forward for their own (someday) children.

 Merry Christmas, Everyone!

-Review posted – December 4, 2022
+Review first posted – December 4, 2022

 Publication date – 1952, in this form, anyway.